-Coupled with pressing job and personal demands that leave little time to devote to honing existing or acquiring new skills – the pace of technological change has never been greater.
-It took nearly forty years for the telephone to reach a 40% penetration rate – it took smart phones just 10 years to reach that 40% rate!
+Coupled with pressing job and personal demands that leave little time to devote to honing existing or acquiring new skills – the pace of technological change has never been more incredible.
+It took nearly forty years for the telephone to reach a 40% penetration rate – it took smartphones just ten years to get that 40% rate!
 With the growth of social, mobile, analytical, and cloud (SMAC) related technologies and the low barriers to entering the market, the pace of change shows no signs of slowing.

 From our experience, we know that employers are looking for IT professionals who take the initiative to keep their knowledge base fresh and build new skills.
-You need to make the case that you’re leading the charge to bring innovation to your organization.
-So with everything else on your plate, how do you approach learning?
+It would help if you made the case that you’re leading the charge to bring innovation to your organization.

-A recent Randstad survey confirmed what you probably already know – IT professionals are do-it-yourselfers when it comes to acquiring new skills with the Internet as their primary source of learning.
+A recent Randstad survey confirmed what you probably already know – IT professionals are do-it-yourselfers when acquiring new skills with the Internet as their primary source of learning.
 However, it’s best not to lock yourself into just one skill-building tactic.

-The more obvious tips include:
+the more obvious tips include:

 - Acquire certifications if available.

-Some steps you can take are less obvious – but could prove invaluable.
+some steps you can take are less obvious – but could prove invaluable.

 - If you work with vendors who provide services in your areas of interest, leverage their knowledge.
 Get their insight on how they keep their skills fresh.
 Have them recommend resources.